gatsbyjs/gatsby/docs/docs/gatsby-starters.md

 title: 'Gatsby Starters'
 ---

-GatsbyJS starters are premade projects which can be used for accelerating development speed of projects.
+GatsbyJS starters are premade projects packed with features which can be used for accelerating development speed.
 They are also a great source for learning about implementations of different features.

 Using a starter: